 There are two ways to vote-in-person:

 Early Voting takes place over multiple days, generally a few weeks before the election date.
-For the 2020 general election, Early Voting takes place from October 19th to October 31st, 8 AM to 6 PM.
 Instead of going to your polling precinct (shown on your Voter ID card), there are several Early Voting locations throughout the county.
 Any registered Hernando County voter may vote at any Early Voting location in Hernando County.

 Voting on Election Day

 By law, Election Day is always on a Tuesday.
-For the 2020 general election, Election Day is November 3rd, from 7 AM to 7 PM.
-The county is divided up into numbered precincts (precincts 06, 24, etc.).
+And with that said, it is important to mention that the county is divided up into numbered precincts (precincts 06, 24, etc.).
 Voters are assigned a polling location based on which precinct they live in.
 You can find your precinct number and polling location on your Voter ID card, or by clicking below to use the online voter lookup tool from the Supervisor of Elections.
-Unlike Early voters, Election Day voters must vote at their assigned precincts – make sure you know where yours is and make a plan to get there!
+Unlike Early voters, Election Day voters must vote at their assigned precincts – so make sure you know where yours is and make a plan to get there!